 Funded by the UKAid Building Resilience and Adaptation to Climate Extremes and Disasters (BRACED) program and building on successes of the RIC4REC project (2015-2018), WYL incorporated activities to improve livelihood in the face of climate impacts, improved agricultural infrastructure and technology, and women’s empowerment to strengthen community resilience.

 - Prioritized climate change adaptation management with a strong community basis for implementation;

-- Strengthening communities in the use of climate information for decision-making related to livelihoods;
+- Empowered communities to use climate information in managing livelihoods;